-Electrical burns result from accidental contact with exposed parts of electrical appliances or wiring, such as:
+Electrical burns and injuries result from accidental contact with exposed parts of electrical appliances, wiring, or lightning strikes.

 Electricity can also cause cardiac arrest, respiratory failure, and/or unconsciousness.

-Like other burns, electrical burns have three degrees of severity, each with distinctive symptoms:
+Like other burns, electrical burns have 3 degrees of severity, each with distinctive symptoms:

 It may be more difficult to diagnosis damage under the skin caused by electricity.
 Tests may include:

-To help reduce your chances of an electric burn, take the following steps:
+To help reduce your chances of electrical burns and injuries: